-As a small business, your online reputation is crucial—particularly in a customer service-driven industry like property management.
-You need people to see you as the knowledgeable, reliable, friendly pro that you are.
+As a small business, your online reputation is always on your mind, particularly in a consumer experience-driven industry like property management.
+You need people to see you as the knowledgeable, reliable, and capable professional that you are—wherever they look.

 Tool #1: The Brand Grader

-The Brand Grader, a free tool from Mention, is a great place to start if you want to know how people view you online.
-This tool will give you an overview of your online reputation through interesting data points, like where in the world people are talking about you and on what kinds of sites.
+The Brand Grader, a free tool from Mention, is a prime place to start if you want to know how people are talking about you online.
+It will give you an overview of your online reputation through data points, such as where in the world people are mentioning you and on what types of sites.

-You’ll also get insight into which sites’ mentions have the biggest impact, and whether the sentiments are mostly positive or negative.
-You can see how your brand stacks up against others’ reputations, too.
+You’ll also get a handle on which sites’ mentions have the biggest impact on your business, and whether the sentiments are positive or negative.
+You can see how your brand stacks up against your competitors’ reputation scores, as well.

 There could be information about your brand posted across a wide range of sites, from Yellow Pages to TripAdvisor to Google Maps.
-These listings can help you to attract new customers—but only if it’s correct.
+Those listings can help you attract new customers, but only if the information on them is correct.

-Yext helps you to find and manage your brand’s information online to ensure its accuracy.
-You can also add your details to sites where your company isn’t yet listed.
+Yext helps you to find and manage your brand’s information online to ensure its accuracy and consistency, while saving you time.
+You can also add your details to sites where your company isn’t listed yet.

 7 Habits of Highly Successful Property Managers Guide